 Sanctions for infractions of the rules and regulations are imposed with fairness, and consistency, thus promoting good behavior.
 It is assumed that parents also offer their children responsibilities and duties outside of school that foster good disciplinary habits.
 Together, parents and school share the goal of developing in each child a well-disciplined character.

-Discipline: Kindergarten through Second Grade
+Discipline: Kindergarten through Third Grade

 Grade K through Grade 2 have a separate discipline program and there are daily and weekly rewards for good behavior, as well as consequences for poor choices.
-A copy of the program is on page 30.

-Discipline: Grades 3 through 5
+Discipline: Grades 4 and 5 5